 Last reviewed:March 2022

 - Meteorological systems

 - Additional Reading

-A radar system used to measure the relative velocity of the system and the radar target.
+A radar system used to measure the relative velocity of targets and their position.
 The operation of these systems is based on the fact that the Doppler frequency shift in the target echo is proportional to the radial component of target velocity.
-See also: Doppler effect
+In the United States, the National Weather Service operates a network of 160 weather radars (NEXRADs; Next Generation Weather Radars; Fig. 1).
+NEXRADs have the capability of measuring both reflectivity and radial velocity of the hydrometeors (rain drops, snowflakes, hail) throughout the storm volume, enabling forecasters to infer the internal circulations (wind speed) within the storms.
+See also: Doppler effect; Radar; Radar meteorology

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.